Personal tools

 Bibliographies

-Papers and books about the history of LISP
+Papers and books about LISP and its history

 • John R. Allen.
 Anatomy of LISP.
 McGraw-Hill, Inc., 1978.
-Part of ACM's Classic Books collection.
-ACM Digital Library (open access)
+Part of ACM's free Classic Books collection.
+PDF with chapter bookmarks / ACM Digital Library

 • John McCarthy.
 LISP – notes on its past and future.
 Proceedings of the 1980 ACM conference on LISP and functional programming, Stanford University, California, pages v-viii.
 ACM DL Online at stanford.edu